 Finding the Best Places to Retire Since 2006!

-Overview: Once known as Boggy Bayou, Niceville is located along the Choctawhatchee Bay on Florida's western Panhandle coast and is popular with military families and retirees.
+Once known as Boggy Bayou, Niceville is a nice town along the Choctawhatchee Bay on Florida's western Panhandle coast and is popular with military families and retirees.
 It backs up to Eglin Air Force Base, home of the Air Force Test Center and the 96th Test Wing.

-Most of Niceville's shoreline is commercially or privately owned, but Henderson State Park, about 13 miles away, has sugar white beaches, a boardwalk and areas for camping.
+Most of Niceville's shoreline is commercially or privately owned, but Henderson State Park, about 13 miles away across the bay, has sugar white oceanfront beaches, a boardwalk and areas for camping.
 The Mattie Kelly Arts Center has an art gallery and hosts college-produced Broadway shows and the Northwest Florida Symphony Orchestra.
 Residents also enjoy a Saturday farmers' market, a dog park and a fairly good selection of retailers and restaurants.
-The Boggy Fest is a fun annual celebration with plenty of food and music.
+Locals enjoy a free gardening program, pop up book sales, July 4th fireworks over the bayou and more.
 Housing ranges from modest bungalows in slightly bedraggled areas to elegant residences along the water.

 Population: 16,000 (city proper)